Animals in research and teaching

 - achieving educational objectives.

 These requirements apply to all animals used for the above purposes.
-Any person who intends to use animals in research or teaching must hold a licence issued by the Minister for Sustainability, Environment and Conservation (or be acting on the authority of a licence holder).
+Any person who intends to use animals in research or teaching must hold a licence issued by the Minister for Climate, Environment and Water (or be acting on the authority of a licence holder).
 Each licence specifies an Animal Ethics Committee that must approve the proposed work before it commences.

 - an animal welfare research and teaching licence

-- approval from one or more animal ethics committee
+- approval from an appropriate animal ethics committee

 - a Scientific Permit.